 4. Repeat this process for however many times you wish to ‘waterfall’ or ‘drip-feed’ the tracks from your EP/Album – so Release C might have single/track #3 as the first track, single/track #2 as the second track, and single/track #3 as the third track, etc.

-Waterfalling is a great strategy to maximise your play-counts, increase the amount of times you’re able to pitch music to editors, and to generate a buzz about your release with your fans.
+Waterfalling is a great strategy to maximize your play-counts, increase the amount of times you’re able to pitch music to editors, and to generate a buzz about your release with your fans.